 An intermediate course examining the forces which determine the competitive conditions and trade patterns in the global economy.
 Representative topics are monetary issues, balance of payments, capital movements and capital markets.

 This course examines the project management framework and introduces key terms used in project management.
 This course will explore the dimensions and elements of project management; concepts, methodologies, strategies, and structures.
 Upon completion of the course, the student is able to apply project management techniques to develop timelines, network diagrams, and critical path analysis.
-During the semester, the student has the opportunity to work on a project of his/her own where he/she is able to demonstrate understanding of the course objectives.
+During the semester, the student has the opportunity to work on a project where he/she is able to demonstrate understanding of the course objectives.

 An opportunity for qualified juniors or seniors to participate in a field experience under the guidance and supervision of competent professionals.